dbos-inc/dbos-demo-apps/websockets/README.md

 Follow the instructions in the quickstart[https://docs.dbos.dev/getting-started/quickstart] to deploy the app either to the cloud or run locally.

-On successfull deployment, you will see a message
+On successful deployment, you will see a message

 ```
 2024-08-28 18:53:52 [info]: Access your application at https://yourdomain/